 Note that trading without margin still means that you can have negative positions in currencies.
 That may happen if you trade an instrument in a currency that is not available for your account.
 To avoid interest charges, make sure you timely convert your currencies or enable automatic conversion from your Client’s Area.

 What is concentration rate?

-Concentration Rate indicates the rate of penalty applied for the concentration of certain positions.
-A Concentration Rate of 50% implies that if a position exceeds 50% of the total Account Value, that position is then considered Concentrated and the percent of funds blocked for the margin will increase to Concentration Rate value.
+Concentration Rate indicated when the penalty rate will be applied and the penalty itself.
+Concentration Rate of 50% means that if position value x 50% exceeds total Account Value, that position is then considered Concentrated and the percent of funds blocked for margin will increase from normal leverage rate to Concentration Rate value.

 Leverage Rate Long is 20%,